-In the U.S., Nomura Securities International, Inc. ("NSI") is registered as a broker-dealer under the Securities Exchange Act of 1934 and as a futures commission merchant with the Commodity Futures Trading Commission ("CFTC").
+In the U.S., Nomura Securities International, Inc. ("NSI") is registered as a broker-dealer under the Securities Exchange Act of 1934 and as a futures commission merchant with the Commodity Futures Trading

+Commission ("CFTC").
 NSI is also regulated by self-regulatory organizations, such as the Financial Industry Regulatory Authority ("FINRA") and the Chicago Mercantile Exchange Group.
 NSI is subject to the SEC's Uniform Net Capital Rule ("Rule 15c3-1") and other related rules, which require net capital, as defined under the alternative method, of not less than the greater of \$1,000,000 or 2% of aggregate debit items arising from client transactions.
 NSI is also subject to CFTC Regulation 1.17 which requires the maintenance of net capital of 8% of the total risk margin requirement, as defined, for all positions carried in client accounts and nonclient accounts or \$1,000,000, whichever is greater.
 NSI is required to maintain net capital in accordance with the SEC, CFTC, or other various exchange requirements, whichever is greater.
 Another U.S. subsidiary, Nomura Global Financial Products Inc. ("NGFP") is registered as an OTC Derivatives Dealer under the Securities Exchange Act of 1934.
 NGFP is subject to Rule 15c3-1 and applies Appendix F. NGFP is required to maintain net capital of \$20,000,000 in accordance with the SEC.
 Another U.S. subsidiary, Instinet, LLC ("ILLC") is a broker-dealer registered with the SEC and is a member of FINRA.
 Further, ILLC is an introducing broker registered with the CFTC and a member of the National Futures Association and various other exchanges.
-ILLC is subject to Rule 15c3-1 which requires the maintenance of minimum net capital, as defined under the alternative method, equal to the greater of \$1,000,000, 2\% of aggregate debit items arising from client transactions, or the CFTC minimum requirement.
+ILLC is subject to Rule 15c3-1 which requires the maintenance of minimum net capital, as defined under the alternative method, equal to the greater of \$1,000,000, 2% of aggregate debit items arising from client transactions, or the CFTC minimum requirement.
 Under CFTC rules, ILLC is subject to the greater of the following when determining its minimum net capital requirement: \$45,000 minimum net capital required as a CFTC introducing broker; the amount of adjusted net capital required by a futures association of which it is a member; and the amount of net capital required by Rule 15c3-1(a).
-As of March 31, 2016 and 2017, NSI, NGFP and ILLC were in compliance with relevant regulatory capital related requirements.
+As of March 31, 2017 and 2018, NSI, NGFP and ILLC were in compliance with relevant regulatory capital related requirements.

 In Europe, Nomura Europe Holdings plc ("NEHS") is subject to consolidated regulatory supervision by the Prudential Regulation Authority ("U.K. PRA").
 The regulatory consolidation is produced in accordance with the requirements established under the Capital Requirements Directive and the Capital Requirements Regulation which came into effect on January 1, 2014.
 Nomura International plc ("NIP"), the most significant of NEHS' subsidiaries, acts as a securities brokerage and dealing business.
 NIP is regulated by the U.K. PRA and has minimum capital adequacy requirements imposed on it on a standalone basis.
 In addition, Nomura Bank International plc ("NBI"), another subsidiary of NEHS, is also regulated by the U.K. PRA on a standalone basis.
-As of March 31, 2016 and 2017, NEHS, NIP and NBI were in compliance with relevant regulatory capital related requirements.
+As of March 31, 2017 and 2018, NEHS, NIP and NBI were in compliance with relevant regulatory capital related requirements.
+On May 25, 2018, Nomura Financial Products Europe GmbH, a Nomura subsidiary domiciled in Germany, has been granted a securities trading license by the German regulator ("BaFin").